 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-Kerala is a state on the Southwestern tip of India that’s famous for its beautiful coconut tree-lined backwaters and spice-covered hills.
-This diverse region is where my family hails from and where I fondly remember spending a portion of my childhood.
+Kerala is a state on the Southwestern tip of India famous for its beautiful coconut tree-lined backwaters and spice-covered hills.
+This diverse region is where my family hails from and where I fondly remember spending a part of my childhood.

 Kerala cuisine features flavorful curries made with different blends of spices that create unique recipes.
 Coconut and fresh curry leaves are common in many recipes.
 I may be biased, but I think Kerala cooking is the best!